 - external service suppliers, representatives and agents that we use to make our business more efficient, eg typing services, marketing agencies, document collation or analysis suppliers.

-We only allow our service providers to handle your personal data if we are satisfied they take appropriate measures to protect your personal data.
+We only allow those organisations to handle your personal data if we are satisfied they take appropriate measures to protect your personal data.
 We also impose contractual obligations on service providers relating to ensure they can only use your personal data to provide services to us and to you.

 Where your personal data is held

-Some of these third parties may be based outside the European Economic Area.
-For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data out of the UK and EEA’.
+Some of these third parties may be based outside the UK.
+For more information, including on how we safeguard your personal data when this occurs, see below: ‘Transferring your personal data abroad’.

 How long your personal data will be kept